rclune/playbooks-website/content/project/project_management.md

 The most important consideration when hiring is not the individual skills being added to the team, but the overall impact on team health.
 A team member's ability to come to agreement on what problems need to be solved is far more important than their ability to solve the hardest problems.
 Just as importantly, a highly productive individual contributor who destroys the harmony of the team with a rude or belittling attitude is a net negative to the team's productivity.

 ## Product Management
-Product Management
 Where Project Management is concerned with advancing the state of the project as the voice of the project, adding new frameworks and products, Product Management is concerned as the voice of the product; with maintaining stability of existing software products, fixing bugs, and delivering new features and user experiences.
 These two processes are complementary and share some strategies, but require a different mindset.
+In our projects, Product Management responsibilities are mostly devolved to individual [Drivers](../governance/#consortium-governance-example-the-advisory-board--governing-board-model)

 Product Management includes the following concerns:
 * *Feature development:* Adding new features to an existing software product to meet new needs of existing users or appeal to a broader user base
 * *Maintenance:* Bug fixing, dependency updates, performance improvements
 * *Testing:*